AyushBhxrdwaj/Simon-Says/README.md

 ## Demo 🚀

-You can play the game locally by following the steps below or at the link simon-say.pages.dev
+You can check out the live demo of the project [here](https://simon-say.pages.dev/)

 ## How to Play 🎯